Snog, marry or avoid? Save Your Love Life By Testing Your Attachment Style.

 Powered with that knowledge, you can then educate yourself – and those around you – about the romantic traps you’re likely to fall into when you enter a new relationship.

-If you fall into this category, you have an above average craving for intimacy and closeness, and you don’t like the idea of not being in a relationship.
-You may describe your need as a desire for someone to complete you or to fulfil you.
+If you fall into this category, you have an above-average craving for intimacy and closeness, and you don’t like the idea of not being in a relationship.
+You may describe your need as a desire for someone to complete you or to fulfill you.

 Your panic radar is extremely sensitive, so even if you’re not a particularly jealous person, the slightest whiff of ambiguity triggers paranoia that your partner may be falling out of love with you.

 As a result, you require very regular verbal, physical and emotional reassurance that your partner is still committed to you.

 Your friends might describe you as emotional, romantic and passionate, while your exes would probably settle for clingy, paranoid and codependent.